Skip to Content

 So far, I have not encountered any crime.
 I do take a few precautions to stay safe.
 When I’m out and about, I try to carry cash in at least two places.
 I carry some in my pocket and some in another zippered pocket.
 That way, I still have enough cash to get back home if I get robbed or pickpocketed.

 I also travel with two phones.
-One good phone and one old phone.
-I leave my good phone locked up in my hotel most of the time and I carry my old phone around for navigation.
+One primary phone and one old phone.
+I leave my main phone locked up in my accommodation most of the time and I carry my old phone around for navigation when I’m out and about.
 When I go out sightseeing, I take my better phone to take photos.
 If my old phone gets stolen, I can easily replace it.

 An apartment in Kampala